Network resilience: Behavior transitions in animal and human networks

-{\bf Survival resilience.} Besides the population level as studied in cultural resilience, social resilience is also studied at the level of individuals, which is the lowest level of social systems.
-Such studies focus on how the outer environment could trigger fluctuations in the life of an individual.
-This kind of research has stronger and deeper roots in psychology, especially in developmental psychology rather than in sociology or ecology.
-Positive psychology, including family-school partnership, or community support, have been observed to foster the resilience of individuals \cite{bryan2005fostering, yates2004fostering}.
-More recently, the role of social capital in communities to which individuals belong have been studied, often in the context of an individual's reactions to traumatic events \cite{almedom2005social}.
-A natural extension of such studies is the research on community resilience's impact on health and human development.
-Hence, it can be seen as an example of co-development of the resilience theory in the context of socio-ecological systems (SES's) \cite{almedom2005social, brown2011agency, masten2008disaster}.
-Another example of such co-development focuses on urban resilience of cities in response to the disaster, terrorism, or other disturbances \cite{vale2005resilient, chernick2005resilient, vale2014politics, coaffee2016terrorism, eakin2017opinion}, which concentrates on one aspect of survival resilience.
+{\bf Survival resilience.} In addition to studies of cultural resilience at the population level, social resilience is also studied at the lowest level of social systems, i.e., the individual level.
+Such studies focus on how the outer environment triggers fluctuations in the lives of individuals.
+This research has more substantial and deeper roots in psychology, especially in developmental psychology, than in sociology or ecology.
+Positive psychology, including family-school partnership and community support, has been observed to foster resilience in individuals \cite{bryan2005fostering}.
+More recently, the role of social capital in communities to which individuals belong has been studied, often in the context of an individual's reactions to traumatic events \cite{almedom2005social}.
+A natural extension of such studies is the impact of community resilience on health and human development.
+Such studies focus on the codevelopment of resilience theory in the context of socioecological systems (SESs) \cite{almedom2005social}.
+Another example of such codevelopment focuses on urban resilience during responses to disaster, terrorism, or other disturbances \cite{eakin2017opinion}; it concentrates on one aspect of survival resilience.

-A study of the structural root causes of the resilience of consensus in dynamic collective behaviors is presented in Ref. \cite{komareji2013resilience}.
-The authors construct the dynamic signaling network to analyze the controllability of the group dynamics.
+A study of the structural root causes of the resilience of consensus in dynamic collective behavior is presented in Ref. \cite{komareji2013resilience}.
+The authors construct a dynamic signaling network and use it to analyze the controllability of group dynamics.
 The system is a small-world network.
-The resilience (i.e., the alignment of opinions) is studied in the presence of exogenous environmental noise.
-The authors found that resilience strongly depends on the out-degrees of the nodes.
-The group exhibits a higher level of resilience with larger out-degrees.
-Besides, when a single giant strongly connected component survives the disturbance, it is organized into a large-scale coherent alignment of individuals.
+Resilience (i.e., the alignment of opinions) in the presence of exogenous environmental noise is studied.
+The authors found that resilience depends strongly on the out degrees of the nodes.
+The group exhibits a higher level of resilience when larger out degrees are present.
+In addition, when a single, giant, strongly connected component survives the disturbance, it often self-organizes into a large-scale coherent alignment of individuals.